Sapna2001/Diagnostics-App-for-Chrome-OS/README.md

 ![workingDemo](src/workingDemo.png)

 ## Milestones:
-Milestone 1: Create a skeleton Telemetry Progressive Web App Milestone 2: Create a simple Chrome Extension Milestone 3: Enable the PWA and Chrome Extension to communicate with each other
+Milestone 1: Create a skeleton Telemetry Progressive Web App</br>
+Milestone 2: Create a simple Chrome Extension</br>
+Milestone 3: Enable the PWA and Chrome Extension to communicate with each other

 ## Explaination